 Identity verification (IDV) is a major priority for many organizations that operate online, whether you use biometric authentication or build your own multi-layered defenses, understanding the end-user is becoming increasingly important.

 This article will break down the differences between SEON and Jumio as well as help you decide which will be best for your business.

 Disclaimer: Everything written about the companies mentioned in this article was gleaned from online research including user reviews.
 We did not have time to manually test all the tools.
-However, we ensured the information was correct as of winter 2021-22.
+However, we ensured the information was correct as of spring 2022.
 Feel free to contact us to request an update/correction.

 Founded in 2010, Jumio has verified more than 400 million identities across 200+ countries and territories from both real-time web and real-time mobile transactions.
 Headquartered in the US, Jumio also has offices in Latin America, Europe, and Asia-Pacific.

 First formed as an identity verification solution, the company has expanded into AML following the acquisition of Beam Solutions and secured a significant $150 million funding round in March 2021.

 The company’s core product is a complete end-to-end solution, the KYX Platform, which brings together the many individual modules they offer.